Ensemble perspective for understanding temporal credit assignment: Conclusion

 \section{Conclusion}

 In this study, we propose an ensemble perspective for understanding temporal credit assignment, which yields a generalized BPTT algorithm for training RNNs in practice.
-Our training protocol produces the hyperparameters underlying the weight distribution, or the statistics of the RNN ensemble.
+Our training protocol produces the hyper-parameters underlying the weight distribution, or the statistics of the RNN ensemble.
 In contrast to the standard BPTT, gBPTT highlights the importance of network statistics, which can particularly make a dynamic network changing its specified network weights a potential substrate for recurrent computation in adaptation to sensory inputs.
 It is thus interesting in future works to explore the biological counterpart of neural computation in brain circuits, e.g., in terms of dendritic spine dynamics~\cite{Kasai-2008}.

-Our SaS model has three types of hyperparameters with distinct roles. $\bm{m}$ tells us the mean of the continuous Gaussian slab, while $\bm{\Xi}$ controls the variance (fluctuation) of the slab.
+Our SaS model has three types of hyper-parameters with distinct roles. $\bm{m}$ tells us the mean of the continuous Gaussian slab, while $\bm{\Xi}$ controls the variance (fluctuation) of the slab.
 In both computational tasks we are interested in, we find that the $\Xi$-distribution profile is L-shaped.
 In other words, the peak at zero turns the SaS distribution into a Bernoulli distribution, while the tail at finite values of variance endows a computational flexibility to each connection, which may be critical to recode the high-dimensional sensory inputs into a low-dimensional latent dynamics.
 It is thus interesting to establish this hypothesis, by addressing precisely how the ensemble perspective helps to clarify the mechanism of low-dimensional latent dynamics encoding relevant spatio-temporal features of inputs.
+Our low-dimensional projections of synaptic and neural dynamics supports this intuitive picture, and could inspire future theoretical and experimental studies of the connections between synaptic dynamics and neural dynamics, particularly from a geometry viewpoint.